-- Now create a new SSH session by opening another copy of your Terminal program (or other SSH client) but keep your current SSH window open and logged in.
+- Now create a new SSH session by opening another copy of your Terminal program (or other SSH client) but keeping your current SSH window open and logged in.
 You should be able to login via SSH to your server just like before, with the firewall letting you through.
-If not, then something is wrong and you should check carefully the SSH lines in your firewall rules using the command below.
+If not, then something is wrong and you should carefully check the SSH lines in your firewall rules using the command below.

 - Find the line that begins with “Output” and make it as follows “Output = mail”

 - Next find the MailTo line and change that to include your email address, eg “MailTo = firstname.lastname@example.org”

 - You can change the MailFrom line to reflect your server, eg “MailFrom = MyWebsiteName-Logwatch”

 - Change the Range as follows, “Range = between -7 days and -1 days”

 Turn Off IPv6 Emails

 Open your SSH client (Terminal on Mac, Putty on Windows) and type in the following command:

 This tells your computer to connect to your server at IP address 126.96.36.199 for example, on port 22.
 The IP address is an example only.
 In reality you’d swap out the “server IP address” and put the IP number of your actual server.